BassemMagdi0007/Escape-the-wumpus-cave/README.md

 2) **:init**

-this section in the PDDL (Planning Domain Definition Language) file serves to specify the initial state of the problem domain. mainly by defining three main relations:
+This section serves to specify the initial state of the problem domain. mainly by defining three main relations:

 - **Map content:** For each mapXYZ its initial states are scanned by the escape.py script and embedded in this section.
 - **Exit cells:** Stating the exit locations in the map.
 - **Adjacencies:** Stating the adjacencies between each cell and all the surrounding adjacent cells to it from the four cardinal direction (north, south, east, or west)

-generating a mapXYZ.pddl file containing all the required i
+This results in generating a mapXYZ.pddl file containing all the required information for every single map.

-It delineates the starting conditions and configurations relevant to the planning problem being defined.
-This section typically includes predicates representing the initial state of objects, their properties, and relationships within the environment.
-By accurately defining the initial state for each mapXYZ.txt, planners can effectively generate plans that transition the system from this initial state towards achieving the specified goals.
-For each problem instance represented by a mapXYZ.txt file, a corresponding PDDL file named mapXYZ.pddl is generated.
+3) **:goal**

+The final goal is for the agent to reach one of the squares marked as Exit cells.